PortableApps/Launcher/Other/Source/Manual/advanced/custom.rst

 yourself but still use the general framework and power of the PortableApps.com Launcher by writing a custom segment.

 To write a custom segment for your application, use the `Custom.nsh`_ file mentioned above.
-You can look at :ref:`other segments <advanced-segments>` for guidance on how to write a segment.
+You can look at :ref:`other segments <segments>` for guidance on how to write a segment.
 This is the general structure for a segment:

 ::